skbahmed/blog/README.md

 # Sakib Ahmed
 Blog Demo
 <br>
-Used : HTML, CSS, JQUERY
+Used : HTML, CSS, JAVASCRIPT, JQUERY
 <br>
 For Live Preview, Click on the link below
 <br>